Pod-Point/laravel-aws-pubsub/README.md

 ## Prerequisites

 1. This package installed and configured on both Laravel applications: the publisher and the subscriber
-2. An SQS queue
+2. At least one SQS Queue **one queue per Laravel application subscribing**
-3. An SNS Topic
+3. At least one SNS Topic
-4. An [SQS subscription](./docs/sqs-subscription.jpg) between your SNS Topic and your SQS queue with "raw message delivery" [disabled](./docs/raw-message-delivery.jpg)
+4. An [SQS subscription](./docs/sqs-subscription.jpg) between your SNS Topic and your SQS Queue with "raw message delivery" [disabled](./docs/raw-message-delivery.jpg)
 5. The relevant [Access policies configured](https://docs.aws.amazon.com/sns/latest/dg/sns-access-policy-use-cases.html), especially if you want to be able to publish messages directly from the AWS Console.

 ## Installation